WorkFocus Australia

 We also continually leverage the experience and knowledge from our consultants who support Aboriginal and Torres Strait Islander Peoples to ensure we are delivering a proven, reputable service.
 Each person we support is a partner in their own recovery.

 We’re committed to creating relationships, understanding and respect with our Aboriginal and Torres Strait Islander peoples.
-We’ve previously documented this commitment in our Innovate Reconciliation Action Plan (RAP) 2017-19, and are currently completing a MedHealth Reconciliation Action Plan (RAP) 2020.
+We’ve previously documented this commitment in our Innovate Reconciliation Action Plan (RAP) 2017-19, and are currently committed to MedHealth’s Reconciliation Action Plan (RAP) 2025-27.
 By ensuring equitable and inclusive access to our services and employment opportunities, we bring to life our mission and values.

 The Aboriginal and Torres Strait Islander Recovery and Return to Work Service provides: